post04/spotify-data-parser/README.md

 $ git clone https://github.com/postrequest69/spotify-data-parser.git
 ```

-If you don't know how to get your spotify data you can (watch this)[https://www.youtube.com/watch?v=ghs9XMdvBXg].
+If you don't know how to get your spotify data you can [watch this](https://www.youtube.com/watch?v=ghs9XMdvBXg).

 Put your "spotify data" folder in your project folder.